AdobeDocs/experience-platform.en/help/profile/computed-attributes/overview.md

 ### Dependency tracking in segments

-Schema attributes that have already been used in a segment definition expression, but later turned into a Computed Attribute will not be tracked as a dependency of that segment.
+Schema attributes that have already been used in a segment definition expression, but later turned into a computed attribute will not be tracked as a dependency of that segment.

 Due to the fact that no dependency has been detected, Experience Platform will not automatically evaluate the associated computed attribute each time the segment definition is evaluated.